It’s shocking that even in today’s day and age, we women still have to worry about our safety when dating much more than men do.

 This ensures that someone always knows where you actually are vs. where you said you’ll be.

 If they see your location is wildly different to what you planned and they don’t hear from you, they’ll know to contact the authorities.

 Turn on the “Find My Friends app” to make sure they can always see where you are.

 Do a reverse Google image search on their photos

 There’s a reason why Catfish is such a popular show – people use fake pics to lure dates.
 You really can’t trust someone who is using a fake photo.

-Have a video chat before you meet in person
+Have a video chat before you meet for sex

 Again, this allows you to confirm that they are who they say they are and gives you a chance to see if you get any weird red flags from their behaviour.

 Before you meet for sex, have a video chat to get to know the person.

 Sure, a romantic stroll through the woods sounds pleasant, but you don’t know this person!
 Meet in a busy public location, ideally during the day.